Agenda

 Panellists: Joe Dutton, Energy Innovation Lead, AXIS

-Sean Brennan, Team Leader – Senior Claims Adjuster, Energy, Marine and Construction Claims, Zurich
+Sean Brennan, Team Leader- Senior Claims Adjuster, Energy, Marine & Construction Claims, Zurich

 11.00-11.30